-ALL Bingo: Increase your troop's knowledge of heathy living and breast cancer through bingo.
+- 1. Bingo: Increase your troop's knowledge of heathy living and breast cancer through bingo.
 You can find the bingo cards in the Resources Section of the patch program.
-There are two sets of bingo Cards, a set for Daisies, Brownies and Juniors and a set for Cadettes, Seniors, and Ambassadors.

-- ALL Fact Relay Race: Print out the facts in the Resources Section (facts are divided by age) and play the game below: - 1.
+There are two sets of bingo cards, a set for Daisies, Brownies and Juniors and a set for Cadettes, Seniors, and Ambassadors. - 2.
+Fact Relay Race: Print out the facts in the Resources Section (facts are divided by age) and play the game below: - 1.
 Have your troop divide into two groups. - 2.
 Have the two teams make two lines. - 3.
-Then have two adults stand running length across from the lines. - 4.
+Have two adults stand running length across from the lines. - 4.
 Each team will take turns running to the leader across from them.
-When the girl gets to the leader, she will be asked a question, if she gets it right she can go back to tag the next person.
-If she gets it wrong she will keep answering questions until she gets a question right. - 5.
-The first team to have all their girls answer questions correctly wins (smaller troops may want to make girls go through the line twice). - 6.
-Be sure to go over facts after and answer questions girls have. - ALL Stress balloons: Create stress balloons with your troop.
+When the girl gets to the leader, she will be asked a question, if she gets it right, she can go back to tag the next person.
+If she gets it wrong, she will keep answering questions until she gets a question right. - 5.
+The first team to have all their girls answer questions correctly wins.
+Smaller troops may want to make girls go through the line twice. - 6.
+Once finished, be sure to go over the facts and answer any questions the girls have. - 3.
+Stress Balloons: Create stress balloons with your troop.
 Managing stress is an important part of living a healthy life.
-See Resources Section for instructions. - C/S/AThe Basics of Breast Health: As a troop read over the Basics of Breast Health Sheet in the Resource Section.
+See Resources Section for instructions. - 4.
+The Basics of Breast Health: As a troop, read over the Basics of Breast Health Sheet in the Resource Section.
 Talk through each of the points.
 Let girls ask questions about breast health and breast cancer.
 Invite a doctor, nurse, or health expert to talk through this information with your troop, if you aren't comfortable answering their questions.
 If you are going to have an expert come in and talk about breast cancer you will need to complete a Notice of Sensitive Issues Form.
 To get this form please email patchprogram@nccoastalpines.org.

-Have the girls, journal over the following questions:
+After your discussion, have the girls journal over the following questions: